Subscribe to newsletter

 Highlights

-Immerse in the natural beauty of Northeast Japan over 14 days
+Immerse yourself in the natural beauty of Northeast Japan on a 10-day coastal hiking adventure.

-Discover the scenic Michinoku Shiokaze trail as you hike rugged cliffs, quiet beaches, and charming fishing villages.
+Discover the Michinoku Coastal Trail as you hike rugged cliffs, peaceful shorelines, fishing villages, and scenic ocean viewpoints.

 Read more